satyagupte/satyagupte.github.io/_posts/2024-09-11-related-products-recommendations.md

 The effectiveness of this naive algorithm comes from

 - Most retailers aren’t Amazon, with hundreds of millions of products in the catalog.
 If your catalog is in the hundreds of thousands, memorizing the dataset can work.
 Products have a longer shelf life (than user-generated content like social media images) and the ‘rating matrix’  is not as sparse.
 In other words, the “long tail” is not so long for the likes of Target and Home Depot.
 - For the likes of Amazon, eBay, or FB marketplace where the tail is truly long, the rating matrix is sparse, and memorizing the dataset can mean memorizing noise (for the products in the tail).
 This is where the generalizing power of Machine learning helps.
-- Diversity is not that big of a deal for e-commerce recommenders.
-Users come to shop and especially on the product page are focussed on a current need.

 To put this in context, even a more naive strategy like “best sellers” does quite well on the Product Page.

 ## Product To Vectors

 In 2013, the hugely influential word2vec paper came out.
 It was accompanied by optimised code that ran fast on CPUs and everyone had their Man \- Woman \= King \- Queen moment.
-Many folks have already done a great job explaining word2vec, so I will keep it short here.
+Many folks have already done a great job [explaining word2vec](https://arxiv.org/pdf/1411.2738), so I will keep it short here.
 In short, word2vec was trained on text and learned vectors for words, such that words that occur close to each other were close in the vector space.

 This was obviously useful for all sorts of text and NLP tasks.
 To use it for recommenders, we get creative with what “text” and “words” mean.
 The *text* is simply the user sessions, we saw earlier and the *words* are product IDs.